blee-12/Simple-Sign-In/README.md

 Use Node.js v24.12 LTS or greater.

 Note that MongoDB must be set up separately.
+Make sure to configure the `MONGODB_URI` environment variable, as the default is meant for use with Docker Compose.

 The steps to run the client and server are the same:
 1. `cd` into the appropriate directory